 The grammar section is heavily based on the EBNF notation with some additional syntax to help with generating output.
-If you aren't familiar with EBNF it would be good to start there before continuing.
+If you aren't familiar with EBNF, it would be good to start there before continuing.

 Rules

 The basic syntax of a Rule is a Rule Name enclosed by [] brackets and then a set of symbols (combinations of Terminals and Non Terminals).
-Multiple Production Rules can be declared for a Rule Name by seperating them with a |.
-Depending on the parsing algorithm you choose there maybe additional constraints on the Production Rules.
+Multiple Production Rules can be declared for a Rule Name by separating them with a |.
+Depending on the parsing algorithm you choose, there may be additional constraints on the Production Rules.

 Consider this example: